niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     This script is pretty simple.
 In the Awake method (called when the object is first loaded in, but before any update calls), we get a reference to the rigidbody component attached to the same GameObject as the script- the one for our player.

     In the FixedUpdate call, which occurs whenever a physics update occurs, we will take our current position, increment it by one in the z-axis, and move our rigidbody to the incremented position.
 Note that for the most part, any logic which involves calls or accesses to rigidbody components should always occur within the FixedUpdate call so that it can properly interact with other physics objects!

     **Did you notice the `RequireComponent` attribute** above the class definition?
 When you specify required components on a MonoBehavior class, it tells Unity that your script should **always** be paired with a component of that type when attached to a GameObject.
 This prevents our call on line 10 from ever returning null and crashing our script.

 Save the script.
 Back in the editor, select the *Player* and `Add Component > PlayerMovement`, then enter Play Mode, you will notice your player zoom off!

 ### 3) Bring the Camera With!
-Obviously, we want to have our camera keep place with the player!
+Obviously, we want to have our camera keep pace with the player!

 #### A Bad Solution
 An easy but bad way to accomplish this would be to just make the *Main Camera* a child of the *Player* GameObject, then offset it to a nice angle.
 However, this has two rather cumbersome side effects: